Training for your organization

 Organization Policies and Procedures

 Awareness to Action has developed Policy and Procedure guidelines to protect children from sexual abuse while participating in programs at your organization.
-For more information, email Mary Kleman or call 920-969-7955.
+Communities/organizations who are interested in bringing this important program to their area click here for details and application form.
+For more information, email Abby Strehlow or call 414-292-4125.

 Suspected Child Abuse and Neglect Mandatory Reporter Training (SCAN-MRT)